 BUT, CATEGORY ENTRY POINTS CAN TURN AROUND TO BITE YOU

 Consumers use CEPs as mental shortcuts to cut time when deciding between brands.
 The more common CEPs a brand is linked to, the more familiar consumers will be with that brand.
 For example, if a brand is linked to the right CEP during a Super Bowl ad, more consumers will think of that brand when buying from the category (of course, this will only have short-term effects if your advertising is not consistent outside of the Super Bowl).

 But be warned.
 Suppose distinctive sensorial brand cues are not present throughout your ad.
 In that case, you could execute your CEP strategy to perfection and still spend a large chunk of your $7 million Super Bowl budget on free advertising for your largest competitors.

 Suppose a consumer doesn't know which brand is being advertised (because of a lack of distinctive sensorial brand cues or teasing them out until the very end).
 In that case, distracted consumers will assume the ad is for a different brand.
 Which brand?
 The largest brand in the category.

 This year, we saw several ads for cryptocurrency brands, but none of them leveraged strong, previously established sensorial brand cues.
 This will likely get consumers to start thinking about the crypto category, then gravitate toward the largest crypto brands.
-As a result, smaller crypto brands this year probably wasted their money, and more prominent crypto brands, even those that didn't advertise, benefited from consumer confusion.
+As a result, smaller crypto brands this year probably wasted a lot of their money, and more prominent crypto brands, even those that didn't advertise, benefited from consumer confusion.

 #5 ATTENTION IN ADVERTISING